BlueDot VL53L1X Time-of-Flight Distance Sensor

 After installing the library we can open an example sketch.
 Just go to File > Examples > VL53L1X and open the sketch Continuous.

 No changes are needed to run the sketch.
 Please note that the baud rate is set to 115200 per default.
+Here is the output visualized with the Serial Plotter from the Arduino IDE.
+In this case, the sensor is placed at a distance of 42 cm from a white wall.

 3D Model